 At PandaDoc, we combine years of tech and development experience with a precise and ever-evolving understanding of the needs of enterprises and large companies.

 When putting together this article, we worked through several review stages in order to build a complete understanding of the strengths and weaknesses of the major software providers.

 Here is a quick rundown of our methodology:

 - A thorough analysis of the market to account for new enterprise software providers.
 We were keen to avoid a review that focused exclusively on a handful of well-known names.

-- Personal testing and analysis of individual platforms and software suits, particularly to the most common enterprise-level pain points and requirements.
+- Personal testing and analysis of individual platforms and software suites, particularly to the most common enterprise-level pain points and requirements.

 - Comparative analysis of feature sets, pricing, and support packages.

-- Overview of existing customer feedback and reviews on sites like G2, Capterra, and TrustPilot.
+- Overview of existing customer feedback and reviews on sites like G2, Gartner, Capterra, LinkedIn, and TrustPilot.

 Category: Customer Relationship Management (CRM)

 - Modules can be used separately or together